 It was a bit cold when we arrived in Lourdes early in the morning.
 Outside the train station, we could see the majestic Pyrenees mountains in the far distance – this was the natural barrier that separated France from Spain.
-We met quite a lot of elderly people – mostly Americans – who had joined various religious tour groups and many were invalid, judging from the numerous wheelchairs that we saw.
+We met many elderly people – mostly Americans – who had joined various religious tour groups, and many were invalid, judging from the numerous wheelchairs we saw.
 Lourdes is, after all, a place of pilgrimage where people from all over the world come for a miracle.
 To be able to pray in the Grotto and, hopefully, get cured of an illness are the fervent wishes of those who visit this small corner of France.

-Thus the story of Lourdes was born and a message of hope, along with a call to prayer and repentance, became a beacon for millions of people to follow.
+Thus, the story of Lourdes was born, and a message of hope and a call to prayer and repentance became a beacon for millions of people to follow.
 Bernadette entered the nunnery in 1866 and died in 1879.
-She was canonized by Pope Pius XI in December 8, 1933, on the Feast of the Immaculate Conception.
-Her body lies well-preserved inside a bronze and crystal casket in the Convent of St. Gildard in Nevers where she served.
+She was canonized by Pope Pius XI on December 8, 1933, on the Feast of the Immaculate Conception.
+Her body lies well-preserved inside a bronze and crystal casket in the Convent of St. Gildard in Nevers, where she served.

-The shrines of Lourdes are actually five Basilicas: The Crypt, The Immaculate Conception, The Rosary, St. Pius X and the St. Bernadette Church.
+The Lourdes shrines are five Basilicas: The Crypt, The Immaculate Conception, The Rosary, St. Pius X, and the St. Bernadette Church.
 The first three are actually built atop each other above the rocky hill where the Grotto is located, while the other two are located nearby.
 We entered the wide esplanade where the statue of the Crowned Virgin stood surrounded by hundreds of flower bouquets brought by pilgrims.
-This is the area where people congregate and special Masses are held.
+This is the area where people congregate, and special Masses are held.

-We first visited the Rosary Basilica which is on the lower level.
+We first visited the Rosary Basilica, which is on the lower level.
 One enters it through a majestic Romanesque-designed doorway with a bas-relief sculpture of Our Lady cradling the Infant Jesus and bestowing a rosary on St. Dominic.
 Finished in 1887, it can accommodate 2,000 people inside its 52-meter long by 48-meter space.
 The main attractions inside are the small private chapels representing the 15 Mysteries of the Rosary detailed in beautiful mosaic tile.
-The images shimmered brilliantly in the soft lighting and one can imagine the painstaking work done in order to achieve such realistic, portrait-like effect.
+The images shimmered brilliantly in the soft lighting, and one can imagine the painstaking work done to achieve such a realistic, portrait-like effect.

 The Basilica of the Immaculate Conception, which is the upper basilica since it stands on top of the other two, is built in Gothic style with 19 beautiful stained glass windows depicting biblical references to the Immaculate Conception.
 Its square-shaped bell tower has an octagonal steeple rising to 70 meters.

-Bernadette walked along its banks which extended right to the very entrance of the cave which is an indentation on the rock face that extends inside for about 8 meters with a width and height of 6 meters.
-The rock is now blackened from the smoke of the hundreds of candles that continuously burn on the candelabra in front of it.
-The interior is paved with marble and there is a slab of rock in front that is used as an altar when Mass is celebrated.
-On the left-hand side is the spring of water which gushes out of the rock.
-This was the fountain where Bernadette was commanded by the Virgin to drink and wash herself as an act of purification no less.
-It is now covered with a pane of glass brightly illuminated from inside.
+Bernadette walked along its banks, which extended the right to the cave’s entrance, which is an indentation on the rock face that extends inside for about 8 meters with a width and height of 6 meters.
+The rock is now blackened from the smoke of the hundreds of candles continuously burning on the candelabra in front of it.
+The interior is paved with marble, and a slab of rock in front is used as an altar for celebrating Mass.
+On the left-hand side is the spring of water that gushes out of the rock.
+This was the fountain where Bernadette was commanded by the Virgin to drink and wash as an act of purification, no less.
+It is now covered with a pane of glass brightly illuminated from the inside.
 Water still gurgles out of it steadily.

-We went to the “Way of the Cross”, a path that meanders up the hill above the Basilica where fifteen stations of Jesus Christ’s suffering on the way to Calvary are depicted by real-life sculptures.
-It was an amazing scene made all the more moving, when we heard the church’s bells toll from above the hilly embankment as the sun slowly set below the horizon, far beyond the breathtaking view of the countryside.
-It took us about an hour to negotiate the almost-two km. long walk which looped back to where we started.
+We went to the “Way of the Cross”, a path that meanders up the hill above the Basilica, where fifteen stations of Jesus Christ’s suffering on the way to Calvary are depicted by real-life sculptures.
+It was an amazing scene made all the more moving when we heard the church’s bells toll from above the hilly embankment as the sun slowly set below the horizon, far beyond the breathtaking countryside view.
+It took us about an hour to negotiate the almost-two km. long walk, which looped back to where we started.

 The crowd had considerably thinned as dusk approached.
-We went to the shops outside to buy souvenir items and candles before they closed.
-As it got dark by 8:30PM, we went back to the esplanade to join the torchlight procession.
-During the pilgrimage season from Easter till October, there is a nightly procession at 9:00 that starts from the Grotto and winds its way beside the River Gave before crossing the great esplanade on to the far end of the rotunda near Ponte St. Michel and back.
+We went outside shops to buy souvenir items and candles before they closed.
+As it got dark by 8:30PM, we returned to the esplanade to join the torchlight procession.
+During the pilgrimage season, from Easter till October, there is a nightly procession at 9:00 that starts from the Grotto and winds its way beside the River Gave before crossing the great esplanade onto the far end of the rotunda near Ponte St. Michel and back.
 A glass-encased statue of the Virgin carried by several men on their shoulders led the way, followed by pilgrims in their wheelchairs being pulled by their uniformed nurses.
-We joined the rest at the tail-end while the Rosary was being recited in several languages and everyone sang Salve Regina and Ave Maria.
+We joined the rest at the tail-end while the Rosary was being recited in several languages, and everyone sang Salve Regina and Ave Maria.
 There were hidden speakers along the route so one could hear everything clearly and join in the recitation of prayers and singing.